 The consensus and commitment to act on climate change from businesses, political groups and individuals continues to grow across the globe.

 Also continuing to grow are planetary temperatures, with 2016 having the dubious honour of being the planet’s warmest year since record-keeping began in the 1880s.
 In fact, 16 of the 17 hottest years on record have occurred since 2000, according to the respected NOAA (The US National Oceanic and Atmospheric Administration).
-Further to this, the World Meteorological Organisation (WMO) have announced a record surge of atmospheric CO2 levels in 2016, 50% higher than the average of the last 10 years.
+Further to this, the World Meteorological Organisation (WMO) has announced a record surge of atmospheric CO2 levels in 2016, 50% higher than the average of the last 10 years.

 What really needs to rise are our ambitions, which have been collectively set far too low.

 If we are going to keep global temperature increases to below 2oC, the corporate sector will need to play a huge role in transitioning to a low-carbon economy.
 Many companies will have to get rid of the ad hoc approach to carbon reduction of setting arbitrary targets over equally arbitrary time periods.
-While this has made in roads, it is no longer enough and this is where Science Based Targets come in.
+While this has made inroads, it is no longer enough and this is where Science Based Targets come in.

-What is a Science Based Target?
+What Is a Science Based Target?